jstoebel/critical_response_talk/slides.md

 - At its most fundamental level though, I'm not convinced we can ask team mates to just leave their emotions at the door.
 There is a large body of research out there that we are, at a neurological level, emotional creatures.
 Emotions are a fundamental part of who we are.

-- Where does that leave us?
-There needs to be some way to help each other arrive at the best code possible.

 ---
 # Other code review anti-patterns